flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 ### Organising the content

-First things first, the VDC is a **tile engine** (a standard feature until the 5th generation showed up) - but note that the PC Engine includes **64 KB of VRAM**, which is a significant amount compared to the competition.
+First things first, the VDC is a **tile engine** (a standard feature until the 5th generation showed up) - but note that the PC Engine includes **64 KB of Video RAM** (VRAM), which is a significant amount compared to the competition.
 This may lead to new types of content, which we will explore later.

 ![Memory architecture of the VDC.](_diagrams/vdc.png)